Key concepts for Azure Deployment Environments

 Catalogs help you provide a set of curated IaC templates for your development teams to create environments.
 You can attach either a GitHub repository or an Azure DevOps Services repository as a catalog.

-During public preview, Azure Deployment Environments uses Azure Resource Manager (ARM) templates.
+Azure Deployment Environments uses Azure Resource Manager (ARM) templates.

 ARM templates help you implement the IaC for your Azure solutions by defining the infrastructure and configuration for your project, the resources to deploy, and the properties of those resources.